Flood Risk Management

 Moses Buffum, a successful miller and businessman, was born July 10, 1800 at Smithfield, Rhode Island.
 He began a hat making business in Slatersville, Massachusetts at the age of 18, and soon became a part-owner of a satinet mill in Millville, Massachusetts.
 He became the sole owner in 1834, and continued to enlarge his business until his mill burned in 1849.

-In 1852, Moses Buffum relocated to Oxford, Massachusetts and stated a mill on the Little River manufacturing cassimere (fine woolen goods).
+In 1852, Moses Buffum relocated to Oxford, Massachusetts and started a mill on the Little River manufacturing cassimere (fine woolen goods).
 The community around his mill became known as Buffumville.

 The site where the village of Buffumville was established was first developed as a mill seat in 1812.
 The 183-acre tract was situated in both Oxford and Charlton.
 In that year, brothers Alexander and Jonathan Nichols built a dam and sawmill on the Little River.
 In 1815, they built a two-story house, and in 1818, a gristmill.